Unfair Competition Law

 Swiss Telecommunications Act

-In March 2019, the Parliament also passed the revision of the Swiss Telecommunications Act, although the entry into force of the provisions has still not been determined.
+In March 2019, the Parliament also passed a revision of the Swiss Telecommunications Act and the new provisions entered into force at the beginning of 2021.
 The revision is intended to take into account the rapid technological changes in telecommunications.
 A further core concern is to strengthen consumer protection under the revised law.
 In particular, users of telecommunications services shall be protected from unfair advertising and from abusive value-added services.

 As part of the revision, the Unfair Competition Act (UCA) has also been partially revised.
 The proposals of the Federal Council regarding the revision of the UCA were passed by Parliament without discussion, with the exception of the controversial ban on the use of information from unfair advertising calls.

 In 2011, a special "opt-out" regulation for promotional calls was introduced in the UCA.
 It expressly prohibits advertising calls in disregard of an opt-out in the form of the so-called asterisk (star symbol) next to a person's entry in the telephone directory.
 According to the prevailing view in the literature on the law still in force, advertising calls are permissible despite this asterisk if a business relationship exists between the caller and the recipient.
 This has now been recognised and introduced explicitly into the revised UCA.
 However, the revised law is still silent about the question of when such a business relationship exists.
 The definition of the term "business relationship" is thus left to the authorities and courts.